 There are a couple things that must happen before you close, such as your lender getting the home appraised.
 This is to make sure that your home is truly valued at the price it’s being sold for.
 Next is a home inspection, which will fall on your shoulders.
 You’ll need to hire a professional inspector to do a noninvasive examination of the house.
 This is to make sure that there aren’t any serious issues to the home, such as faulty circuit breakers, structural cracks, or water damage that may end up costing you more in renovations in addition to the purchasing price.
 Should the inspector find serious issues, you will be able to back out of the purchasing agreement and retrieve your deposit.

-Term to Know: escrow.
+Term to know: escrow.
 Remember Joey’s meltdown in Friends when he couldn’t find Monica and Chandler’s “escrow” on the map?
-Escrow not only refers to the time it takes between the purchasing agreement and receiving the keys, it can also refer to a fiscal account in which a third party holds your down payment for the house.
+Escrow not only refers to the time it takes between the purchasing agreement and receiving the keys, but it can also refer to a fiscal account in which a third party holds your down payment for the house.
 Once the house passes inspection, the third party will “close the escrow,” which will transfer the funds and any closing costs (such as real estate agent fees) to the seller and transfer the title of the house to you.

 We’ll be waiting for a housewarming invitation.